Phineas and Ferb: Premise

 The series follows the adventures of stepbrothers Phineas Flynn and Ferb Fletcher.
-They live in the fictional city of Danville in an unspecified tri-state area, as they seek ways to occupy their time during their "104 days of summer vacation".
+They live in the fictional city of Danville, USA, in an unspecified tri-state area, as they seek ways to occupy their time during their "104 days of summer vacation".
 Often these adventures involve elaborate, life-sized, and ostensibly dangerous construction projects, which are usually unrealistic in scale given the protagonists' ages (and sometimes physically impossible).
 The stepbrothers primarily share their adventures with their friends Isabella Garcia-Shapiro, their neighbor from across the street who has a crush on Phineas, and Baljeet Tjinder and Buford Van Stomm, a nerd and bully duo of frenemies.
 Phineas's older sister Candace has two obsessions: unveiling Phineas and Ferb's schemes and ideas to her mother, and winning the attention of a boy named Jeremy.

 The subplot almost always features Phineas and Ferb's pet platypus Perry, who works as a secret agent for an all-animal government organization named O.W.C.A. ("Organization Without a Cool Acronym").
 His usual objective is to defeat the latest scheme of Dr. Heinz Doofenshmirtz, an evil scientist driven largely by a need to assert his evilness, whose own ineptitude often defeats him.
 The two plots intersect at the end of each episode, erasing all traces of the boys' project just before a dismayed Candace can show it to their mother and destroying Doofenshmirtz's evil contraption; either occurrence usually indirectly leads to the other's in some way.